hiro-iseri/fmpict/doc/user_guide.md

 Test conditions and values ​​can have a hierarchical structure.

-* If the value node is hierarchical, FMPict only use leaf node.
+* If a value node is hierarchical, FMPict only use its leaf nodes.
-* If test condition node is hierarchical, FMPict only use test conditions node that all descendants are value node.
+* If a test condition node is hierarchical, FMPict only use the test condition node that all descendants are value node.

 Example:

 ![layered](image/en/test_struct.png)

-If FMPict retrieves the above Freemind file, FMPict uses TC2, TC3, value1, value3, value4.
+If FMPict retrieves the above Freemind file, FMPict uses TC2, TC3, value1, value3, value4 and value5.
 And FMPict ignores TC1 and value2.

 ### Link Prefix